Thursday 20th April 2023

 Earth Day is on Saturday 22nd April and we’re taking the time to reflect on the good choices we’ve been making for over 25 years.
 In an interview with My Green Pod, we’ve shared five ways Yeo Valley Organic continues to support the environment.

-Farmers see firsthand the incredible things that nature can produce – and the many ways in which humans have the potential to damage living systems.
+Farmers see first-hand the incredible things that nature can produce – and the many ways in which humans have the potential to damage living systems.
 Everyone has a role to play in protecting and helping to preserve our planet for future generations.
 By respecting the natural world and working with natural relationships and cycles, organic farming is a healthier approach for both people and planet.

 1. Regenerative farming projects

-Regenerative organic farming looks a lot like a return to traditional farming methods.
 In organic farming, no chemicals or artificial fertilisers are used, and with both organic and regenerative farming soil disturbance is minimised and plant diversity is maximised.
 In 2021, here at Yeo Valley Organic, we took soil samples at three different depths, across 25 supplier farms, as part of a new carbon soil project.
 The six-year, £2 million programme will explore the impact of soil health on our climate crisis and guide the actions of farmers in the future.

 The potential of regenerative organic farming to be part of the solution for mitigating climate change is hugely exciting for Yeo Valley Organic owner, Tim Mead.
 “Helping to regenerate the world’s soil carbon stocks is one of our greatest opportunities to help combat climate change”, Tim said.
 “The work we’re doing on our own and our supply farms is all about weaponising soil.
 As farmers and custodians of the soil, it’s time to recognise that our natural ally is right under our feet.”